patrick-blom/firefly_luciferin_wiki/Manual-build-process.md

-This guide is meant for developers who wants to customize or build `Fast Screen Capture` from sources.
+This guide is meant for developers who wants to customize or build `firefly_luciferin` from sources.

 Fast Screen Capture uses `Java 14` Package API to create the Windows installer.